Last updated on September 4, 2025

 Notable Cards: Reprints and $$

-The best card in this deck value-wise is Liliana, Untouched by Death.
-It’s also a great inclusion for this deck because this Liliana perfectly fits the theme and would definitely be a good card to keep if you’re looking to upgrade this deck.
+One of the best cards in this deck value-wise is Liliana, Untouched by Death.
+It’s also a great inclusion for this deck because this Liliana perfectly fits the theme and is definitely a good card to keep if you’re looking to upgrade this deck.
+Havengul Lich is an underrated card that has lots of flexibility and turns the graveyards into second hands.

-The deck also includes some great zombie tribal cards like Cemetery Reaper and Champion of the Perished, which are nice for new players to have if they want to stick with this precon.
+The deck also includes some great zombie tribal cards like Cemetery Reaper and Gleaming Overseer, which are nice for new players to have if they want to stick with this precon.
 Then there’s Gray Merchant of Asphodel, A.K.A.
-Gary, which is a staple in mono-black decks.
+Gary in Magic slang, which is a staple in mono-black Commander decks.

 The Verdict